linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 09.09.2023 (announcement L2B Pipeline)
+- 🌟 Introducing our latest project, "L2B Pipeline" for lead generation! 🚀 Join us on this exciting journey as we revolutionize the way businesses connect with potential clients. 🤝💼 Have you ever struggled with lead generation?
+Share your experiences and let's discuss! #L2BPipeline #LeadGeneration #BusinessGrowth

 ### 09.09.2023 (announcement KitChat)
 - 📢 Hey there KitChat fam! 🌟 Exciting news! 🎉 Our team has just released a major update for KitChat - Version 3.10! 🚀🔥 Check out all the awesome changes on Github. 😍👉 Don't forget to let us know your thoughts! 🗣️💬 What new features are you most excited to explore? 🤔 #KitChatUpdate #NewRelease